synapticloop/panl/README.md

     - `panl.mlt.handler` (default is '`/mlt`')
     - `panl.mlt.fields` (no default)
   - Added property `solr.numrows.morelikethis` to the collection (default is 5)
+  - Ensured that duplicate collections are not registered and that Panl collections are not

 - **Bug Fixes**